rdudeney/p2/README.md

 ## 3 Unique inputsi
 (1) Radio button to either change doors, or stay with current door (2) Dropdown Menu to set the number of times to repeat the same choice.
-(3) Text input to confirm user guess of number of prize doors, which is compared to actual prize door and returns a response
+(3) Text input to confirm user guess of number of prize doors, which is compared to actual prize doors and returns a response

 ## Class
 Form.php, Calculate.php